RUTLANDS AUSTRALIAN COBBERDOGS POWERFUL STUFF

 A short time afterwards, I met a girl about my own age, called Shirley.
 Shirley and I got along really well, except for the fact that she kept bringing up the subject of 'Jesus'.
 It drove me nuts!
 Finally I got so sick of hearing her talk about her "savior" that I told her we couldn't be friends any more unless she laid off the Jesus stuff.

 Shirley went quiet for a minute and then she said, "I'll do a deal with you then, Beverley"

 "Oh yeah," I said, thinking to myself that this'll be good! "what's that?"

 "My husband and I hold a bible study meeting at our home, once a week on a Thursday evening.
 If you come to our meeting just once, I promise I will never mention Jesus to you again unless you want me to."

 I hesitated before I answered her.
 Unless I wanted her to?
 She had to be kidding!

 The last thing I wanted to do was go to some bible meeting with a group of nutty Christians and listen to them talking Jesus all night.
 But I really liked Shirley, she was a great and fun friend to have.
 Maybe I could just go this one time.
-It would be worth it to stay friends with her without having to hear her blabbing about all the God stuff.
+It would be worth it to stay friends with her without having to hear her blabbing about all the God shit.

 Finally, everyone sat down and got out their bibles.
 Shirley sat beside me and handed me one, whispering that she would find the pages for me so that I could follow the study.
 The evening dragged along and I was relieved when it eventually ended and we gathered in the kitchen for refreshments.
 As soon as it was respectfully timely, I asked if I could please be driven home.